Niflnir/Codex/README.md

 # Enter env variables in docker-compose file
   JWT_KEY: yourJWTkey
   MONGO_URI: yourMongoUri
-  # USER_EMAIL and USER_PASSWORD can be skipped
+  # USER_EMAIL and USER_PASSWORD can be empty
   # but forgot password feature will not work
   USER_EMAIL: yourGmail
-  USER_PASSWORD: yourGeneratedGoogleAppPassword
+  USER_PASSWORD: yourGeneratedGoogleAppPassword # Need to enable 2FA on google account and generate an app password

 # Run docker-compose
 $ docker-compose up -f docker-compose.yml up